MicrosoftDocs/cpp-docs/docs/porting/overview-of-potential-upgrade-issues-visual-cpp.md

 2. If you cannot (or do not want to) rebuild the static library, you may try linking with legacy_stdio_definitions.lib.
 If it satisfies the link-time dependencies of your static library, you will want to thoroughly test the static library as it is used in the binary, to make sure that it is not adversely affected by any of the [behavioral changes that were made to the Universal CRT](visual-cpp-change-history-2003-2015.md#BK_CRT).

 3. If your static library’s dependencies are not satisfied by legacy_stdio_definitions.lib or if the library does not work with the Universal CRT due to the aforementioned behavioral changes, we would recommend encapsulating your static library into a DLL that you link with the correct version of the Microsoft C Runtime.
 For example, if the static library was built using Visual C++ 2013, you would want to build this DLL using Visual C++ 2013 and the Visual C++ 2013 libraries as well.
 By building the library into a DLL, you encapsulate the implementation detail that is its dependency on a particular version of the Microsoft C Runtime.
-(Note that you will want to be careful that the DLL interface does not “leak” details of which C Runtime it uses, e.g. by returning a FILE* across the DLL boundary or by returning a malloc-allocated pointer and expecting the caller to free it.)
+(Note that you will want to be careful that the DLL interface does not leak details of which C Runtime it uses, e.g. by returning a FILE* across the DLL boundary or by returning a malloc-allocated pointer and expecting the caller to free it.)

  Use of multiple CRTs in a single process is not in and of itself problematic (indeed, most processes will end up loading multiple CRT DLLs; for example, Windows operating system components will depend on msvcrt.dll and the CLR will depend on its own private CRT).
 Problems arise when you jumble state from different CRTs.
 For example, you should not allocate memory using msvcr110.dll!malloc and attempt to deallocate that memory using msvcr120.dll!free, and you should not attempt to open a FILE using msvcr110!fopen and attempt to read from that FILE using msvcr120!fread.
 As long as you don’t jumble state from different CRTs, you can safely have multiple CRTs loaded in a single process.